 Decide on possible names for the company

-Before company name registration process, you should identify few potential names for your proposed company because the name application is subject to review and approval by Singapore Company Registrar.
+Before the company name registration process, you should identify a few potential names for your proposed company.
+To look for possible company names, you can use our company name search tool.
 The following general guidelines apply:

 - The name should not resemble an existing business name in Singapore